 For foodies, the advantage to visiting without kids is that you get to spend as much time as you want eating.

-The new Jungle Navigation Co.
+The Jungle Navigation Co.
 Ltd Skipper Canteen restaurant has been a great addition to Adventureland, and it’s one of the few places you can relax and have an adult beverage with your meal.
 Skipper Canteen’s menu is quite exotic compared to all other restaurants at the park.
 It’s also easy to get a table—two major pluses.
-Our favorite dishes include: Falls Family Falafel, S.E.A.
+Our favorite dishes include Falls Family Falafel, S.E.A.
 Shu Mai, and Tastes like Chicken.
-You can also get a glass of Iron Horse Fairy Tale Celebration Cuvee Brut.

 Liberty Tree Tavern is another good choice.
-It serves traditional American “holiday” food, family style (although at lunch, you can also order a la carte).
-The menu includes roasted turkey, pot roast, carved pork roast with mashed potatoes, seasonal vegetables, herb stuffing, macaroni and cheese, and cranberry relish.
+It serves traditional American “holiday” food, including roasted turkey, pot roast, carved pork roast with mashed potatoes, seasonal vegetables, herb stuffing, macaroni and cheese, and cranberry relish.
 Dessert is the very popular Oooey Gooey Toffee Cake.

 Be Our Guest and Cinderella’s Royal Table are the two restaurant juggernauts.
-Both require a reservation about 6 months in advance.
-The food at both places is pretty good.
-Be aware that at Royal Table you will be visited by princesses throughout your meal.
+Both require a reservation months in advance.
+The food at both places is pretty good and pretty pricey.
+Be aware that at Royal Table, you will be visited by princesses throughout your meal.

 If you want faster meal options, Casey’s Corner has amazing hot dogs and fries (Walt—who was not a foodie—would have loved this place).